-Man-made Catastrophe Risk
+Man-Made Catastrophe Risk

-Consistent with the Company's management of natural peril catastrophe exposures, the Company it takes a similarly focused and analytical approach to the management of man-made catastrophes.
-For these risks the Company couple the vendor models (where available) with its bespoke modeling and underwriting judgment and expertise.
+Consistent with the Company's management of natural peril catastrophe exposures, the Company takes a similarly focused and analytical approach to the management of man-made catastrophes.
+Man-made catastrophes are harder to model in terms of assumptions regarding intensity and frequency.
+For these risks, the Company couples the vendor models (where available) with its bespoke modeling and underwriting judgement and expertise.
 This allows the Company to take advantage of business opportunities related to man-made catastrophe exposures particularly where the Company can measure and limit the risk sufficiently as well as obtain risk-adequate pricing.

 Through the effective monitoring and reporting of accumulation risk, the Company is able to effectively intervene and mitigate risk on a timely basis.
-The Company also uses reputable catastrophe models to support this monitoring.
+We also use reputable catastrophe models to support this monitoring.
+Mitigation actions might include abstaining from additional underwriting commitments (or non-renewing existing commitments upon expiry) or purchasing additional treaty or facultative reinsurance for peak exposures.

-Stress and scenario testing is also performed to enhance understanding of the Company's exposure to accumulation risk and measure the potential impact of stress scenarios to the Company's solvency ratios.
-Stress testing performed covers natural catastrophe and man-made catastrophe exposure .
-Results are reported to the Risk Management Committee and Board Risk Committee.
+Stress and scenario testing is also performed to enhance understanding of the Company's exposure to Accumulation risk and measure the potential impact of stress scenarios to the Company's solvency ratios.
+Stress testing performed covers natural catastrophe and man-made catastrophe exposures.
+Results are reported to the Risk Management Committee and Risk Committee.